Board of Directors

 Born 1943, M. Sc.
 (Eng.) and Master of Management.
 Chairman of the Board.
 Founded Traction in 1974.
 CEO during the period 1974-2001.
 Director of, among other, Profilgruppen and Ringvägen Venture.
 Director since 1974.
 Shareholding, including wife’s holding: 330,000 class A shares, 5,451,450 class B shares.

 Born 1956.
-Founder of Softronic, CEO and principal owner since 1984.
+Founder of Softronic and principal owner since 1984.
 Director of, among other, Softronic and Nordic Ground Support.
 Director since 2011.
 Shareholding: 26,755 class B shares.

 Born 1957, B. Sc.
 (Business Administration).

-Chief Analyst at Remium, Chairman of The Swedish Society of Financial Analysts, writer for several finance magazines and teacher at the Stockholm School of Economics.
+Head of the Analysis Guide at the Swedish Shareholders' Association, writer for several finance magazines and teacher at, inter alia, the Stockholm School of Economics.
 Director since 2014.
 Shareholding: 0 shares.

 Born 1966, M. Sc.
 (Eng.) and Executive MBA.
 Management consultant and CEO of FlowMotion AB.
 Director since 2009.
 Shareholding: 1,250 class B shares.